 Numerous countries are struggling to cope with the pandemic, which has spread rapidly since it popped up in Wuhan, China late last year.
 China itself and Italy are among the worst hit, although the former has, thus far, been the most successful in stemming the disease’s spread within its borders.
 The latter nation hasn’t been as lucky; its coronavirus death toll surpassed China’s last week.

-Meanwhile, in the United States, cases have topped 11,000, due in part to the wider availability of testing; New York State reported a case uptick from 3,000 to 4,152 after more tests became available on Thursday, March 19.
+Meanwhile, in the United States, cases have topped 11,000, due in part to the wider availability of testing; New York State, for instance, reported a case uptick from 3,000 to 4,152 after more tests became available on Thursday, March 19.